shoaib-jamal/shoaib-jamal/README.md

-Hi there, thanks for stopping by, this is **Shoaib Jamal**.<br>A tech-savvy guy and professional web designer from Pakistan 🇵🇰
+Hi there, thanks for stopping by.
+This is **Shoaib Khan**.<br>A tech-savvy guy and professional web designer from Pakistan 🇵🇰